ossf/tac/TI-reports/2024/2024-Q4-DEI-WG.md

 The DEI WG continues our mission to increase representation and strengthen the overall effectiveness of the cybersecurity workforce.
-The WG continues to see relatively low regular attendance in meetings, we are seeing increased engagement on Slack.
+The WG continues to see relatively low regular attendance in meetings (5 attendees on avg), we are seeing increased engagement on Slack.

 Over the past quarter, we've made progress in these areas:

-* Our monthly Community Office Hours have been regularly attracting X+ attendees.
+* Our monthly Community Office Hours have been regularly attracting 10+ attendees (on average).
 * Our meeting and Office Hours recordings are available on YouTube, improving access.

 ## Community Office Hours